Lean Startup Methodology

 Entrepreneurship is a form of management.
 Success doesn't require a perfect plan or brilliant insight—it requires a systematic process for testing assumptions, learning from customers, and iterating rapidly.

 The foundation: Most startups fail not because they couldn't build what they planned, but because they built the wrong thing.
-The Lean Startup methodology applies scientific experimentation to eliminate waste and accelerate validated learning.
+Lean Startup applies scientific experimentation to eliminate waste and accelerate validated learning.

 Scoring

 Goal: 10/10.
-When reviewing or creating product development plans, experiments, or metrics, rate them 0-10 based on adherence to Lean Startup principles.
-A 10/10 means full application of Build-Measure-Learn, validated learning, and evidence-based decisions; lower scores indicate waterfall thinking or waste.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate product development plans, experiments, or metrics 0-10 against Lean Startup principles: full Build-Measure-Learn application and evidence-based decisions score 10; waterfall thinking or waste lowers the score.
+Always state the current score and the specific improvements needed to reach 10/10.

 The Build-Measure-Learn Loop